 He smirked.
-“Whas’t to you?”
+“What's it to you?”

 “Potter, you shouldn’t be — “

 “What was it you said earlier?
 Everybody has different ways of dealing with things?”

 A wave of shivers was undulating down my spine.
 I licked my dry lips and looked up, refusing to let go of Potter’s black-gold gaze.
 “What?”

 “You’re a coward, Bennett," Potter reiterated simply, angrily, not holding back a single drop of loathing.
 "You run away, pull back from the people who care about you.
 You think that will solve things, right?"His voice was a murmur, words light and precise and dizzyingly quick ."You think that, if you hide any weaknesses and act like everything’s okay, then everything will be okay.
 But it’s not.”

 “No.” The word echoed, lingering meaningfully in the silent air.
 “Not until you admit it.”

-“You think I don’t understand?"
+“You really think I don’t understand?"
 At this, Potter let out a quiet, grim laugh, shaking his head in mocking incredulity.
 "You think I don’t know what it’s like, Bennett?
 You don’t think I feel guilty too?
 I was up there with him, that game.
-I was their Captain.
+I'm the sodding Captain.
 I should have been there to stop what happened, should have known what Cooper was planning — "

 He trailed off, golden eyes dimming slightly as he seemed to withdraw from the present, sinking back into that long-ago memory.
-And I suddenly realized that, just like me, Potter was going through hell each day to cover it all up, trying to put on his usual mask of indifference and apathy and get on with life.
+And I suddenly realized that, just like me, Potter was going through hell each day to cover it all up, to put on the usual mask of indifference and apathy and get on with life.
 But it was too late.
-He was drunk, tired, fed up...And I could see every emotion on his face —regret.
+He was drunk and fed up, and I could see every emotion on his face — Regret.
 Sorrow.
 Remorse.

 “Potter.”
-I reached out to...I dunno, put a hand on his shoulder, grab his arm, do anything to convey my empathy — but all of a sudden he was pulling away, leaving the space before me feeling oddly cold.
+I reached out to put a hand on his shoulder, grab his arm, do anything to convey my empathy — but all of a sudden he was pulling away, leaving the space before me feeling oddly cold.

-“Potter — ” I began exasperatedly, but my voice broke off when he wheeled around and I watched, in horror, as he walked away and climbed onto the ledge of the window, surprisingly agile for being so drunk.
+“Potter — ” I began exasperatedly, but my voice broke off when he wheeled around and I watched, in horror, as he walked away and climbed onto the ledge of the Tower wall, surprisingly agile for being so drunk.
 My stomach plummeted, my heart started beating so hard it hurt.
 “What are you doing?”

 “You’re not a coward, Bennett?”
 Potter was smiling in a strange, rueful kind of way.
 He held his arms out in a mock version of a tightrope walker, putting one foot carefully in front of the other as he walked the length of the ledge.
-“Prove it.”
-He said, his hazel eyes burning into my skin, daring me to do something about it.
+The ledge that opened up to nothing but the sky and a neck-breaking fall.

 “I — don’t — you —“ I stuttered incompetently.
 My mind was racing furiously, and yet I couldn’t seem to figure out what to say.
-Dread’s icy cold fingers were raking down my spine, it’s frigid chill a direct contrast from my sweating skin.
+Dread’s icy cold fingers were raking down my spine, its frigid chill a direct contrast from my sweating skin.
 Oh god, no. This couldn’t be happening.
 Potter.
 On the ledge.
 Of the Astronomy Tower.
 One misstep, one stumble, and he’d be dead.
-Just like that.